The secret to developing new habits and sticking to them!

 5. Read regularly(other than Archie comics!)
 And so on.

-And to my surprise I could actually this time continue with the habits i adopted ( i am not done with the list yet, it is still work in progress!).
-I devised a simple rule for myself, I like to call it the 1-1-1 thumb rule and applied it religiously.
+To my surprise, I could actually continue with the habits I adopted this time (I am not done with the list yet; it is still a work in progress!).
+I devised a simple rule for myself, which I like to call the 1-1-1 thumb rule, and I applied it religiously.

 If you fall even partially in my category and want to adopt and stick to a few good habits, the below could come in handy.

-The first one stands for one habit, which means pick up one habit that you want to change at a time.
+The first one stands for one habit, which means picking up one habit that you want to change at a time.
 Trying to make too many changes to your routine can lead to failure at all.
-The second one stand for once in a day, follow your habit once everyday…. if you are trying to keep fit, exercise everyday, do not miss days in between promising to come back later because later never comes.
+The second one stands for once in a day, follow your habit once every day…. if you are trying to keep fit, exercise every day, and do not miss days in between, promising to come back later because later never comes.

-If you want to eat healthy choose one meal to change instead of revamping your entire menu…changing dinner is the easiest and most advisable as your body needs less calories at night.
+If you want to eat healthy, choose one meal to change instead of revamping your entire menu.
+Changing dinner is the easiest and most advisable option, as your body needs fewer calories at night.

 The third one stands for 1 one month.
 Follow this routine with the target of doing it for a month.
 Don’t aim for a lifetime or a year, start with the month (you will be surprised how your body and mind adopt the flow in a month and how after that you move on an autopilot mode.